 - Look for the type and the amount of recycled content in anything that you buy.
 Postconsumer content is better than postmanufacturer content.
 If the paper has postconsumer content it will most likely say so.
 Otherwise, assume the claimed recycled content is postmanufacturer.

 - Buy only what you know you will use.
 This may seem obvious, but keep in mind that there is an environmental cost to buying something and letting it sit on the shelf forever.
 If that something is a solvent, or a solvent-containing liquid such as paint or some cleaners, by the time that product spoils, the solvents will have evaporated and contributed needlessly to air pollution.
 Many items have a useable shelf life.
 Some paper manufacturers claim that even paper should be used within a couple years to prevent jams in copy machines and printers.
 The adhesive on envelopes goes bad in time.
 Bulk purchasing can be a excellent way to reduce costs, and the use of packaging and fossil fuels for transport, but find the balance.

 - Intersperse regular use of strong cleaners and solvents with less toxic and water based cleaners.
-Everything from process machinery to toilets need to be cleaned occasionally, but if you clean regularly, you don't need to use the strongest chemicals known to humankind each and every time.
+Everything from process machinery to toilets need to be cleaned occasionally, but if you clean regularly, you don’t need to use the strongest chemicals known to humankind each and every time.
 A growing practice is to use the strong stuff about every fourth time, and use milder alternatives in between.
 U. S. EPA maintains a Database of Environmental Information for Products and Services.
 Greenseal is another good source of information on environmentally preferable products.
-You might also try the Environmentally Preferable Purchasing section of the Waste Prevention Information Exchange, and the CalRecycle Environmentally Preferable Purchasing page for other sources of information.
+You might also try the CalRecycle Environmentally Preferable Purchasing page for other source of information.